Sher-Ahmed/Corcentric_Automation/README.md

 # Automation Task
 - The test will run on chrome browser so it must be installed.
 - Solution contains two test cases listed below:
-	- Submit Partial Form Success.
+	- Submit Practice Form Success.
-	- Submit Partial Form Failure.
+	- Submit Practice Form Failure.